KelsyT/KelsyT.github.io/template-posts/2024-08-11-outline-finding-your-vibe.md

 extrinsic motivation
 - random loot drops in fun chests
-I still like these kinds of motivators but only when they are
+	- I still like these kinds of motivators but only when they take a back seat

+Defining APRG's
+- statistical progression through increasing attributes
+	- these can be a turn off if shoved in my face
+- feeling of lack of investment in main character due to